microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 You can also see the type definition if you press `kbstyle(Ctrl)` (`kbstyle(Cmd)` on macOS) when you are hovering over the type.

-### Peek References
+### Go to References

-Select a symbol then type `kb(editor.action.referenceSearch.trigger)`.
+Select a symbol then type `kb(editor.action.goToReferences)`.
 Alternatively, you can use the context menu.

 ![peek references](images/tips-and-tricks/find_all_references.gif)